 Luiz Fernando Clark was born in Rio de Janeiro, Brazil and his relationship with the ocean started early in his life.
 He was just three years old when he started taking part on fishing trips on Rio's coast with both his grandfather and father.
-In 1972, he took on surfing for the first time, a sport that has strengthened even more his passion for the sea.
+He begin on surfing at early age, a sport that has strengthened even more his passion for the sea.

 His artistic verve started to show at the tender age of seven and his talent, combined with his entrepreneurial skills, led to his first business venture when he was 14 years old: selling t-shirts painted with airbrush and other techniques.

 Clark joined the Brazilian Fine Arts University in Rio, to learn and refine his techniques, which were at that point mostly self-taught.

-His early venture experience came in handy when in 1984, he joined the surf brand ENERGIA, one of the pioneering surfing brands in Brazil.
+His early venture experience came in handy when he joined the surf brand ENERGIA, one of the pioneering surfing brands in Brazil.
 His innovative painting style applied with airbrush on surf boards helped turn the brand into one of the most prominent in Brazil, exporting goods to California, Hawaii, Japan and Australia.

 With his painting style recognized he was invited to adapt his creative designs and develop techniques to paint a new model of 28 feet Cigarette offshore style boat.
 It was the start of a long relationship with the yacht industry which took him across the world to work in places such as Viareggio, Italy and Cape Canaveral, Florida.

 He lived in Viareggio, Italy for a couple of years, working in the construction of "Pillar Rossi", a mega yacht owned by Nelson Piquet - F1 champion in the 80s, and also for other boatyards like CUV - Cantiere Uniti Viareggio and Perini Navi.